Top 10 Things To Do with Children In NYCPublished: August 5th, 2014

 Need some great ideas on what to do in New York City with your kids?
 Our concierges love kids and we are delighted to present you with a few fun activities that will fulfill the childhood wishes of travelers of any age.
+All just a short train ride away, you and your children are sure to have a memorable NYC experience!

 1 ) Enjoy a little bit of nature right in the middle of the Concrete Jungle.
 The Central Park Zoo was originally opened in 1890 as a menagerie and was the first of its kind in NYC.
 It has since been renovated to accommodate the animals as much as possible.
 Whether you’d like to spend some time watching the penguins and puffers swim in the aquarium or petting the small animals in the Children’s Zoo, this is the spot for an afternoon in the park!
 Tickets start at $12 per person.
 The zoo is open from 9 am to 5 pm every day.
 After exploring the zoo, you can rent a bike for you and your kids, using a kids seat, or even a tagalong attachment.
 Spend the day biking around Central Park exploring all it has to offer.